-A fragrant Balinese Fish and Potato Curry with an authentic and vibrant flavor!
+A fragrant Balinese Fish Curry with potatoes and authentic and vibrant flavor!
 Serve over rice or whole grains.

 Set the rice or grain to cook.